-Most importantly, using positive language enforces the fact that you have a positive outlook towards the interaction.
-This not only makes a good impression, it also sets the stage for your customers to feel comfortable saying what they need to say.
+Most importantly, using positive language enforces the fact that you have a positive outlook toward the interaction.
+This not only makes a good impression it also sets the stage for your customers to feel comfortable saying what they need to say.

 When you apologize you are essentially focusing on your actions and not taking into account what the customer has to say.
-On the other hand if you thank them for their patience, you not only acknowledge that they have waited, you give them a positive feedback based on it.
+On the other hand, if you thank them for their patience, you not only acknowledge that they have waited, you give them positive feedback based on it.

 See the trick here isn’t making all negative sentences into assertive ones.
 It’s about finding the positives in a conversation and choosing the language that highlights that.
 Even if this sounds trivial, it has the potential to improve service quality to the point it drives 5-8% higher revenue.

-Next we’ll talk about management skills needed for customer service agents.
-As part of a business it’s crucial to have the ability to both manage by yourself and communicate with the managerial bodies.
+Next, we’ll talk about the management skills needed for customer service agents.
+As part of a business, it’s crucial to have the ability to both manage by yourself and communicate with the managerial bodies.